likamrat/foldingathome/ChatBot/README.md

 ![gif](../img/Bot/FAHbot.gif)

-## Why did I created this bot?
+## Why did I create this bot?
-I wanted to contribute to the effort of folding@home project, and helping other contributers to learn more about this project by providing a chat bot which can quickly finding the Foldign@home releted FAQs.
+I wanted to contribute to the effort of folding@home project, and helping other contributors to learn more about this project by providing a chat bot which can quickly finding the Folding@Home related FAQs.
 Also, I would like shared the knowledge about how did I created this chat bot.

 ## How did I created this chatbot